neubaner/piece/README.md

 ```

 ### Chain allocator
-A `piece::ChainAllocator<A>` create a new allocator of type `A` when the existing allocators of this
+A `piece::ChainAllocator` create a new allocator of type `A` when the existing allocators of this

 It can be useful when used with a `piece::LinearAllocator` for example.
 When
 all of its memory is used, the `ChainAllocator` will create a new one.
 This is useful when